Santa Rosa Island Public Closures

 September 16 - December 31

 Hiking is along the beach, dirt roads, or unmaintained paths created by island animals.
-These roads and paths are rugged and mountainous with no signs.
+These roads and paths are rugged and mountainous with limited signage.
 All distances that follow are approximate and measured from the pier, unless stated.
-Please refer to topographical maps for more accurate mileage and to help with the following descriptions.
-It is recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.
+Please refer to topographical maps for more accurate mileage and to help with the following descriptions. in addition to the map referenced above, it's recommended that all backpackers purchase topographic maps (USGS 7.5 minute maps or the Trails Illustrated map of all the islands) and kayakers purchase nautical charts before departing on their journey.

 Although the closest beach that is open to camping between August 15 and September 15 is just south of East Point (approximately seven hiking miles and eight kayaking miles from the pier), it is not recommended for camping.
 This beach is a small pocket beach and may be washed out at higher tides.
 In addition, pounding surf and strong winds constantly reshape this beach.